linode/docs/docs/security/securing-your-server-with-fail2ban.md

 ## Failregexs

-Although Fail2ban comes with a number of filters for use, you may want to farther customize these filters or create your own to suit your needs.
+Although Fail2ban comes with a number of filters for use, you may want to further customize these filters or create your own to suit your needs.
 Fail2ban uses *regular expressions* (*regex*) to parse log files, looking for instances of attempted break-ins and password failures.
 Fail2ban uses Python's regex extensions.

-The best way to understand how failregexs work is to write one.
-Although we do not advise having Fail2ban monitor your Wordpress's `access.log` on heavily-trafficed websites due to CPU concerns, it provides an instance of an easy-to-understand log file that we can use to learn about the creation of failregexs.
+The best way to understand how failregex works is to write one.
+Although we do not advise having Fail2ban monitor your Wordpress' `access.log` on heavily-trafficked websites due to CPU concerns, it provides an instance of an easy-to-understand log file that you can use to learn about the creation of any failregex.
 ### Writing the Regex

-1. Navigate to your website's `access.log` (generally located at `/var/www/example.com/logs/access.log`), and find a failed log in attempt.
+1. Navigate to your website's `access.log` (generally located at `/var/www/example.com/logs/access.log`) and find a failed login attempt.
 It will resemble:

     {: .file-excerpt}
     /var/www/example.com/logs/access.log